amancevice/slack-drive/README.md

 A Slack Bot is required to act as the interface between your infrastructure and Slack Users.

-View the [slack](https://github.com/amancevice/slack-drive/blob/master/docs/slack.md) docs for step-by-step instructions on configuring your Slack app.
+View the [docs](https://github.com/amancevice/slack-drive/blob/master/docs/slack.md) for step-by-step instructions on configuring your Slack app.

 ### Google Cloud

 _This section is under development..._

-Sign in & sign up for a [Google Cloud](https://cloud.google.com) account to start using Google's cloud infrastructure.
+Sign into [Google Cloud](https://cloud.google.com) to start using Google's cloud infrastructure.

-In order to access Google Cloud services you will need to create a **project** and a [service account](https://cloud.google.com/iam/docs/service-accounts) that has edit access for the project.
-Download its access keys in order to deploy the infrastructure.
+View the [docs](https://github.com/amancevice/slack-drive/blob/master/docs/cloud.md) for step-by-step instructions on configuring Google Cloud.

 ## Deployment